AmeetR/playfair/README.md

     All Tests Passed!

 Now that all of our preprocessing tools have been implemented, it's time to begin implementing the encrypt function.
 Before that, however, it's necessary to set up our key.
-I'll implement this as a dictionary for both speed and ease of use.
+I'll implement this as a list for both speed and ease of use.

 ```python